Roads and Clubhouse Project:

 HP Residents and Their Guests: We have a new company at the front gate, Platinum Security.
 They’ve implemented different protocols which will enhance your safety.
 With Platinum, the rules for guest access into our community will actually be enforced.
-What dos that mean?
-If a resident does NOT call the front gate or register their guest with Dwelling Live, they will NOT be allowed access to the property.
+What does that mean?
+If a resident does NOT call the front gate or register their guest through “Gate Access”, they will NOT be allowed onto the property.
 It’s your responsibility to follow our safety/security protocols.
 Therefore, don’t yell at our guards or Campbell staff members because you failed to follow the rules.

-The Palm Beach Sheriff’s Office agreed to schedule hourly patrols in our community free of charge. but only after we complete an engineering study to ensure our traffic signs and road markings are in compliance with Palm Beach Country regulations.
+The Palm Beach Sheriff’s Office agreed to schedule hourly patrols in our community free of charge, but only after we complete an engineering study to ensure our traffic signs and road markings are in compliance with Palm Beach Country regulations.
 That engineering study was incorporated into the road project.

 Permits and Pets: Residents should be aware that all animals must have current proof of vaccinations, licenses, and required papers for residing within Huntington Pointe.
 This “permit” paperwork must be updated each year the first of January.
 This is for the safety of our HP residents and the residents’ guests and workers.